mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getCurrentChannel**

-Retrives the complete channel info of the current channel from the `Mattermost Server`.
+Retrieves the complete channel info of the current channel from the `Mattermost Server`.

 ```javascript
 export const getCurrentChannel: (state: GlobalState) => Channel = createSelector(